Sri Lanka

 —Galle —

-Galle is located 2 hours from the airport, the city is a popular destination for visitors, as it has beautiful beaches and exciting programs.
-The city is famous for it’s wonderful fortress, where the Portuguese, the Dutch and the British all left their marks from the 1500s.
-Today, trendy boutiques, cafes and charming hotels operate within the walls.
+alle is located just two hours from the airport and is a popular destination for visitors, known for its beautiful beaches and exciting activities.
+The city is famous for its magnificent fortress, which bears the marks of the Portuguese, Dutch, and British from the 1500s.
+Today, within the fortress walls, you'll find trendy boutiques, cozy cafes, and charming hotels that add to the city's vibrant atmosphere.

 Surf